 This is an easy way for people to learn words as we see a picture to identify with the new vocabulary.
-It’s a foolproof method of learning English.
+It’s a foolproof method for learning English.

 Maybe your words are not so simple.
-You should be beyond simple words like cat, dog and fireman.
+You should be beyond simple words like cat, dog and firefighter.

 So you might have more complex words like similar, woollen or foggy.